 Generally, we seek to hedge our output through sales at PJM West or other nodes corresponding to our generation portfolio.
-Sales in PJM generally reflect block energy sales at the liquid PJM Western Hub or other basis locations when available and other transactions that seek to secure price certainty for our generation related products.
+Sales in PJM generally reflect block energy sales at the liquid PJM Western Hub or other basis locations when available and other transactions that seek to secure price certainty for our energy output.
 Although we enter into these hedges to provide price certainty for a large portion of our anticipated generation, there is variability in both our actual output as well as in the effectiveness of our hedges.
 Our hedging practices help to manage some of the volatility of the merchant power business.
-While this limits our exposure to decreasing prices, our ability to realize benefits from rising market prices, as experienced in 2021, is also limited.
-Therefore, our realized prices in 2021 were significantly lower than market pricing due to forward sales contracts executed in prior years for delivery in 2021.
-For this same reason, expected realized prices in forward periods will also have limited benefits from the recent rise in forward market prices.
+While this limits our exposure to decreasing prices, our ability to realize benefits from rising market prices, as experienced in the past two years, is also limited.
+Therefore, our realized prices in 2022 were significantly lower than market pricing due to forward sales contracts executed in prior years for delivery in 2022.
+For this same reason, expected realized prices in forward periods will also be limited to when hedges were transacted and not based upon forward market prices.